Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 9. Pillow Box Favor in Vintage Style

-This is a great party favor idea, especially if you need to make many favor with a limited budget.
-Find the instructions for making these vintage style pillow box favors at the Crissy’s Crafts site.
+This is a great party favor idea, especially if you need to make many favors with a limited budget.
+Find the instructions for making these vintage-style pillow box favors at the Crissy’s Crafts site.

 10. Yo-Yo Hairpins

 Make these beautiful yo-yo hairpins, inspired by Anthropologie, by following the tutorial that you'll find at Kojodesigns.
 A truly wonderful vintage craft.

 11. Vintage Decoupage Easter Eggs

 These vintage-style Easter eggs are made using plastic eggs and they may become family heirlooms in years to come.
 Find the instructions for making these decoupaged Easter eggs at Sew for Soul.

 12. Vintage Pin Cushion

 This vintage pin cushion is so beautiful that you'll want to display it in a place where everyone will notice it.
 The tutorial for making this pin cushion can be found at Cupcakes & Crinoline.

 13. Vintage Lace Bracelet

 I can't imagine one teen-aged girl that I know who wouldn't love a vintage lace bracelet.
 This bracelet will look beautiful with any outfit she wishes to wear it with.
 Make a vintage lace bracelet for yourself or give it as a gift by following the tutorial at Kojodesigns.